Tagalog: a fun language to learn in the Philippines!

-One of the first things you should realise is that it’s simply inaccurate to think that the Philippines has one unifying language.
-I started my trip in the country in Cebu and Cebuano/Visayan tends to be called a “dialect”, but is actually more different and less mutually intelligible than European languages that are officially counted as separate (like Portuguese, Spanish, Italian).
+One of the first things you should realise is that it's simply inaccurate to think that the Philippines has one unifying language.
+I started my trip in the country in the city of Cebu, and Cebuano/Visayan tends to be called a “dialect”, which is interesting because they are actually more different from Tagalog and less mutually intelligible than European languages that are officially counted as separate (like Portuguese, Spanish, Italian).

 There and later in my travels I met Filipinos who couldn't speak Tagalog.
 They could understand it and recognise it, but several of my friends actually used their own language with people from their part of the country or English with Tagalog speakers.

 The Philippines has had a complicated history and one aspect of that in the last half of the 20th century was to pick the language spoken in Manila as the national language.
 Its invented label of “Filipino” was an attempt to bring people of the whole country together under one language.
 In non-Tagalog parts of the country you will see the language in advertisements and you'll hear it on TV or in some offices, but people on the street don't use it at all.
 The choice wasn't so clear cut – there were actually technically more Visayan speakers than Tagalog ones when the decision was made, and this continues to cause frustration in Visayans.
 (Although even the term “Visayan” is frustrating to some).

 Because of this I almost never heard anyone refer to Tagalog as “Filipino”.
 If you don't plan on living in a Tagalog speaking part of the country then I'd suggest that you start with the local language immediately instead.
 Finding a suitable place to live that used Tagalog was actually a challenge for me and slowed down my progress dramatically!
 Some of the most interesting parts of the country just don't use it.